annembrown/design595/project3.md

 - The branding/visual approach for this project is wide open!
 Choose an audience and make the brand work for them!

 #### Don't’s:
 - Don't pick yourself or someone like you as the audience.
-That's lame.
 - Don't feel tied to the idea this has to be a website... maybe it's a phone app or an in-store kiosk.
 - Don't design every page necessary for the website/app/kiosk/whatever; only the ones necessary to express a single, linear user flow through the experience.
 That said, the site map should inventory all the necessary pages for the organization to function.